skipprd/gbif-bird-dataset/README.md

 ### Converting the data

-The data is in a large CSV format.
-We'll convert to json records and pipe to Skippr via a little python script courtesy of ChatGPT.
+The data is in a large Zip in CSV format.
+We'll extract the zip on the fly and convert to json records and pipe to Skippr via a little python script courtesy of ChatGPT.

 Skippr will discover the schema, partition the data according to our config and convert to Parquet on our local machine.